Herbs List

 Part Used: Aerial parts

-Habitat: Native to Europe, but can also be found in temperate climate in most parts of the Northern hemisphere.
+Habitat: Agrimony is native to Europe, but can also be found in temperate climate in most parts of the Northern hemisphere.

 Agrimony tea is soothing and good for sore throats.
-Sometimes used by singers to gargle with, this herb is used to refresh and clear the throat.
+It is sometimes used by singers to gargle with.
+This herb is used to refresh and clear the throat.
 Agrimony is sometimes used for loose bowels as well.
-Sometimes prescribed for fevers, digestive and bowel troubles, coughs and asthma.
-Can be used externally for skin sores.
+This herb is sometimes prescribed for fevers, digestive and bowel troubles, coughs and asthma.
+It can be used externally for skin sores.

 Alfalfa